 Originally derived from an English place name derived from a Celtic word meaning "hill".

 Originally referred to one who came from Brigham (meaning "homestead by the bridge"); the name of places in Cumberland and Yorkshire.

 From the name of a city in England meaning "site of the bridge".

-Meaning is believed to be "bright place", from brihs
+Possibly means "bright place", from brihs

 "pleasant, bright" and stow